Skip to main content

 Choosing the Right Mac Note App

 Mac users have the deepest note-app catalog.
-Apple Notes is the free default.
-Atlas for AI synthesis.
-Notion for databases.
-Obsidian for plain-text.
-Bear for markdown.
-Craft for polished blocks.
-Notability for handwriting.
-OneNote for free cross-platform.
-The strongest Mac workflow pairs a fast capture app (Apple Notes or Bear) with a synthesis app (Atlas) and routes material between them.
+Apple Notes is the free default, Atlas is the AI-synthesis layer, Notion is the database workspace, Obsidian is the plain-text vault, Bear is the Markdown writing app, Craft is the polished block editor, Notability is the handwriting app, and OneNote is the free cross-platform option.
+The strongest Mac workflow pairs a fast capture app such as Apple Notes or Bear with a synthesis app such as Atlas, then routes material between them.

 Frequently Asked Questions